risk-first/website/practices/Estimates.md

 Let's figure out what we can take away from the above experiences:

  - The proverb of the 10x developer, and the difference made by experience implies that a lot of [Schedule Risk](Scarcity-Risk#schedule-risk) comes from [Learning Curve](Communication-Risk#learning-curve-risk) risk and [Dead End Risk](Complexity-Risk#dead-end-risk).
- - The lesson from the Parkinson's Law was that by giving people a _time budget_, you absolve them from [Schedule Risk](Scarcity-Risk#schedule-risk).
-This gives them one less dimension of risk to worry about, but means they end up taking all the time you give them, because they are optimising over the remaining risks.
  - The lesson from "Quality, Speed, Cost" is that actually, we need to be considering _all_ risks, not just some arbitrary milestones on a project plan.
 Project plans can always be gamed, and you can always leave risks unaccounted for in order to hit the goals (good old [Map and Territory Risk](Map-and-territory-risk) strikes again).
+ - The lesson from the Parkinson's Law was that by giving people a _time budget_, you absolve them from [Schedule Risk](Scarcity-Risk#schedule-risk)... at least until they realise they're going to overrun.
+This gives them one less dimension of risk to worry about, but means they end up taking all the time you give them, because they are optimising over the remaining risks.
  - Finally, the lesson from Agile development is that _just iterating_ is sometimes not as efficient as _using your intuition and experience_ to find a more optimal path.

 How can we synthesise this knowledge, along with what we've learned into something that makes more sense?

-1. Estimating should be about _estimating [Pay Off](Glossary#pay-off)_:  for a given [action](Glossary#taking-action) / road-map / business strategy, what  [Attendant Risks](Glossary#attendant-risk) are we going to have when we get there?
+#### Estimating Should be About _Estimating [Pay Off](Glossary#pay-off)_

+For a given [action](Glossary#taking-action) / road-map / business strategy, what [Attendant Risks](Glossary#attendant-risk) are we going to have when we get there?
 Yes, we'll all be older (there _will be_ [Schedule Risk](Scarcity-Risk#schedule-risk)), but it's also about:

   - What bets are we making about where the [market](Feature-Risk#market-risk) will be?
   - What [Communication Risk](Communication-Risk) will we face explaining our product to people?
   - What [Feature Fit](Feature-Risk#feature-fit-risk) risks are we likely to have when we get there?
   - What [Complexity Risks](Complexity-Risk) will we face building our software?
 How can we avoid it ending up as a [Big Ball Of Mud](Complexity-Risk#big-ball-of-mud)?
   - Where are we likely to face [Boundary Risks](Boundary-Risk) and [Dead End Risks](Complexity-Risk#dead-end-risk)

-2. Given that most risk is likely to be [Learning Curve Risk]() and [Dead End Risk](), how can we front-load this and tackle these earlier?
- - _Having a vocabulary_ (like the one Risk-First provides) allows us to do this.
- - Spike Solutions
- -

-3. How can we meet reality early on the biggest risks?
+#### How Can We Meet Reality Early on the Biggest Risks?

 Imagine that all the [Attendant Risks](Glossary#attendant-risk) are links in a chain, and in order for your course of action to work, all the links in the chain have to hold.
 The _sensible_ approach would be to test the links _in order from weakest to strongest_.
 This means working out how to meet reality for each risk in turn.
 Often, a _strategy_ will be broken up into multiple actions.  _Which are the riskiest actions?_  Figure this out, using the Risk-First vocabulary and the best experience you can bring to bear, then, perform the actions which [Pay Off](Glossary#pay-off) the biggest risks first.

+As we saw from the "10x Developer" saw, [Learning Curve Risk]() and [Dead End Risk](), are likely to be the biggest risks.
+How can we front-load this and tackle these earlier?
+ - _Having a vocabulary_ (like the one Risk-First provides) allows us to do this.
+ - Spike Solutions
+ -

-4. Talk Frankly About the Risks
+####  Talk Frankly About All The Risks
  - If the task that's been given is clearly impossible, does that mean it's been misunderstood?

 Carl, a project manager, and Bill

-5. The Risk Landscape is increasingly complex
+#### The Risk Landscape is Increasingly Complex

 ![Moves On The Risk Landscape](images/generated/practices/estimates/risk-landscape.png)